 - Walid Souames | serial entrepreneur | 4skills - Nacima Arhab | Doctor & entrepreneur | ISGP

-EWC is an initiative led by the Global Entrepreneurship Network and Misk Foundation with support from a collection of national and global partner, including the Global Educational and Leadership Foundation and GSVlabs.
+EWC is an initiative led by the Global Entrepreneurship Network and Misk Forum with support from a collection of national and global partner, including the Global Educational and Leadership Forum and GSVlabs.